 The SFDP address space has a header starting at address zero that identifies the SFDP data structure and provides a pointer to each parameter.
-One Basic Flash parameter is mandated by the JEDEC JESD216B standard.
-Two optional parameter tables for Sector Map and 4-Byte Address Instructions follow the Basic Flash table.
-Cypress provides an additional parameter by pointing to the ID-CFI address space i.e. the ID-CFI address space is a sub-set of the SFDP address space.
-The parameter tables portion of the SFDP data structure are located within the ID-CFI address space and is thus both a CFI parameter and an SFDP parameter.
+One parameter is mandated by the JEDEC JESD216 standard.
+Cypress provides an additional parameter by pointing to the ID-CFI address space, i.e. the ID-CFI address space is a sub-set of the SFDP address space.
+The JEDEC parameter is located within the ID-CFI address space and is thus both a CFI parameter and an SFDP parameter.
 In this way both SFDP and ID-CFI information can be accessed by either the RSFDP or RDID commands.

-SFDP Overview Map
+Table 11.20 SFDP Overview Map